BrandtOgden/CS212-Review-Project/README.md

 **If trouble running within CLion:**
-If you are not able to compile and run the program within CLion, simply download gradebook.cpp, help_functions.cpp, main.cpp, and gradebook.h from the Github repository.
+If you are not able to compile and run the program within CLion, simply download gradebook.cpp, helper_functions.cpp, main.cpp, and gradebook.h from the Github repository.
 Once in g++, access the terminal and type in the following g++ argument (Note, if the g++ compiler is not installed, make sure to install and configure before running this command line):